jorander/pjdci/README.md

 the 'RolePlayer' interface and the 'AbstractRolePlayer'.
 - Role definitions are implemented as classes (internal to the context) and us such requires a boiler-plate constructor.
 This is unfortunate, but non-complex.
+- Role player methods cannot be directly accessed via the role identifier.
+Due to role objects wrapping the role player the role player can only be accessed from within role methods.
+Therefore any methods called through the role identifier must be defined in the role.
+In their simplest form role methods might just delegate to the role player.
+This forces some extra delegation methods on the role, if needed in the context.
+Also this is unfortunate, but non-complex.
+- In some method calls, certainly all reaching outside the context, the role player type is needed rather than the role.
+In those cases it is necessary to implement a role conversion method, typically "as<Role player type>()" to return the role player.
+This is due to the static typing of Java, and a bit annoying, but easily detected since it is caught by the compiler.
+In fact it is good way to make sure roles never exists outside their enclosing context.

+#### Content of this example implementation
+- pjdci.core: Contains one interface and two abstract classes used for roles and role players.
+This is the "DCI-implementation"; the rest is convention.
+- pjdci.moneytransfer: Contains an implementation of the well known money transfer example.
+It isa very simple example only meant to give an idea of the syntax and conventions used in this DCI implementation.
+- pjdci.dijkstra: Contains an implementation of the well known Dijkstra Manhattan example.
+A more involved example used to demonstrate the capabilities (and weaknesses) of this DCI implementation.

+All packages are accompanied with a set of test cases using the same package structure.

 #### Future work
 This example implementation is now presented to the DCI community and I hope for a constructive discussion.
 The planned